-Each Applicant must submit a Local Plan that addresses the specific requirements identified in The Perkins Act the goals of Closing the Gaps by 2015.
-The Local Plan should be consistent with the Required and Permissible Uses of Funds (Appendix H).
+Each Applicant shall submit a Local Plan that addresses the specific requirements identified in The Perkins Act and the goals of Closing the Gaps by 2015.
+The Local Plan shall be consistent with the Required and Permissible Uses of Funds (Appendix H).